 Now, your first instinct may be to ignore the warning, but it’s highly dangerous.
 The engine oil pressure warning light can indicate several major issues with your engine that require immediate attention.

 The first step you can do is to identify the root cause of this problem.
-You can diagnose this problem or consult a professional mechanic for a proper diagnosis.
+You can diagnose this problem or consult an auto repair shop near you for a proper diagnosis.

 Some of the common factors that could be responsible for your blinking oil light include: